nelsonfigueroa/nelson.cloud/content/posts/2023_05_06_employees_are_disposable.md

 <br>

 It's somewhat understandable if a company is struggling financially and resorts to layoffs.
-But there's plenty of companies that are profitable but still lay off the people that earned the company those profits.
+However, there's plenty of companies that are profitable and still lay off the people that earned the company those profits.
 {{< figure src="/employees_are_disposable/microsoft.png" alt="Polygon Microsoft headline" >}}
 *Source: [Polygon: Microsoft mass layoffs reportedly impact Bethesda, Halo Infinite teams](https://www.polygon.com/23561210/microsoft-layoffs-xbox-bethesda-halo-infinite-343-industries)*